CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 | 14 | Crop-land/Natural Vegetation Mosaics | 0.09 | 0.10     | 0.12 |
 | 15 | Snow and Ice                   | 0.11       | 0.00     | 0.10 |
 | 16 | Barren                         | 0.02       | 0.00     | 0.12 |

+A CIMR Hydrology Target mask, applied in Level-2 data processing, provides a ≤1 km resolution and covers both permanent and transitory inland water surfaces.
+The mask incorporates data from the MERIT Hydro {cite:p}`yamazaki2019merit` and the Global Lakes and Wetlands Database {cite:p}`lehner2004development`, and it will be updated up to four times annually to account for potential seasonal changes.

 <!--
 [MRD-854]